ntheile/soundblock/readme.md

 ## Fans
 - Listen to your favorite artists using the Soundblock player.
-- Listen to songs for free or pay the artists directly for great songs (no fees are paid to middlemen, the artists get 100%) .
+- Listen to songs for free or pay the artists directly for great songs (no fees are paid to middlemen, the artists get 100%).
+This really resonates with how we pay artist at shows for cd's and t-shirts at merch tables.

 ## Mission